aspose-slides/Aspose.Slides-API-References/content/python-net/french/aspose.slides/itextframe/_index.md

 ---
 ## ITextFrame classe

-Représente un TextFrame.
+Represents a TextFrame.

-Le type ITextFrame expose les membres suivants :
+The ITextFrame type exposes the following members:

 ## Propriétés